Diocese of Austin: Sex abuse

-The Diocese of Austin and Bishop Vazquez were sued in 2018 by six women who claimed they were sexually harassed as adults by Reverend Isidore Ndagizimana at St. Thomas More Parish in Austin.
+The diocese and Bishop Vazquez were sued in November 2018 by six women who claimed they were sexually harassed as adults by Reverend Isidore Ndagizimana at St. Thomas More Parish in Austin.
 After receiving their complaints, the diocese had sent Ndagizimana away for four months of treatment in Houston, then reassigned him to a different parish.
+The diocese and the women settled the lawsuit in September 2019.

-In 2019, the Diocese of Austin released a list of 22 clerics with credible accusations of sexual abuse of minor.
+In January 2019, the diocese released a list of 22 clerics with credible accusations of sexual abuse of minor.